Skip to content

 The ultimate goal of mindfulness meditation is to allow our thoughts to flow.

-If we don’t heal from past emotional wounds, they can act as a filter of our present.
-We unconsciously project our childhood wounds onto our partner, for example.
-Or we beat ourselves up, sabotaging our potential.
+Unresolved emotional wounds can act as a filter of our present.
+We may unconsciously create drama in relationships, for example.
+Or we might beat ourselves up, sabotaging our potential.

-We have to accept ourselves the way we are.
+We have to first meet ourselves exactly where we are.

 And then, we can change for the better.